-Melaka's favourite trishaw pick-up spot is the cerise-coloured Stadthuys.
 This former town hall and governor's residence dates to the 1650s and is believed to be the oldest Dutch building in the East.
+It functioned as State Government offices until 1979.
 Erected after the Dutch captured Melaka in 1641, it's a reproduction of the former Stadhuis (town hall) of the Frisian town of Hoorn in the Netherlands.
-Today it's a museum complex exhibiting colourful artefacts like record-breaking trishaws and bird-shaped longboats; the History & Ethnography Museum is the highlight.
+Today it's the main building in a sprawling museum complex and houses the History & Ethnography Museum.

-Admission covers all the small museums within the complex.
-There is no fee for guided tours, which take place at 10.30am and 2.30pm on Saturdays and Sundays.
+Admission covers all the museums within the complex.
+There is no fee for guided tours, which take place at 10.30am and 2.30pm on Saturday and Sunday.